utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-flows-interface.md

 The following blocks can be used to construct your application:

 * **(1) The Start block:** The first block found in every flow and the only one that can't be deleted.
-Applications (Forms and Webhooks) send their information through this block.
+Application forms and webhooks send their information through this block.
 * **(2) Other blocks:** One of the many types of other blocks that can be used in a flow.
 The list of blocks is [here](/docs/postman-flows/reference/blocks-list/).
 * **(3) Text annotations:** One of the ways to document a flow for other users or explain complex tasks being performed.
 * **(4) Groups:** Enables organization, documentation, and building of flows since groups can be duplicated.
-More information on organizing a flow can be found [here](/docs/postman-flows/concepts/organizing-a-flow/)
+More information on organizing a flow can be found [here](/docs/postman-flows/concepts/organizing-a-flow/).

 ### Building applications